 Thursday: Pasta Night

 Friday: Soup or chili

 You can grab my simple weekly meal plan printable here:

 Refer to your inventory and use the bulk of those meals in your plan, introducing one new recipe a week.

-If you need ideas for quick and easy meals be sure to follow me on Pinterest!
+If you need ideas for quick and easy dinners be sure to grab this huge list of meal ideas.